Delors/Lectures/ds-concurrency-in-java/folien.en.rst

   .. warning::

-     In Java, mutual exclusion only takes place between methods that have been explicitly declared as :java:`synchronised`.
+     In Java, mutual exclusion only takes place between methods that have been explicitly declared as :java:`synchronized`.

   *Monitors* are just one model (alternatives: *Semaphores*, *Message Passing*) that enables the communication and synchronization of threads.
 It is the standard model in Java and is directly supported by the Java Virtual Machine (JVM).